The Naked Man

 Did I mention he was charming, poetic, intelligent, desirable and seductive?
 Luckily, some wisdom does accrue with age.
 A lifetime of playing my own kind of fool has taught me a modicum of patience.
 I’ve learned how to take a breath or two before responding, to ask myself questions about what I really want, to dialog.
 Tempted towards indiscretion, I began to take notes in the forms of poems.

-It’s an odd thing about writers- we find our muses in the most unexpected places and we are ruthless in our exploitation.
+It’s an odd thing about writers- we find our muses in the most unexpected places, and we are ruthless in our exploitation.
 Any relationship, emotion or event may become grist for our story mills.
 Of course, a man is not an archetype- nor is he the role he plays; no matter how desperately he might wish it so.
-Underneath, lies a complex real human being.
+Underneath lies a complex real human being.
 I’m culpable with my Naked Man of deliberately choosing to focus on the persona rather than the person.
 As in any other empirical investigation, there is value to be had in taking things out of context and putting them on the dissecting table or under a microscope, but there’s also a price.
-“Scientific” detachment can so easily lead to lose of one’s own humanity and humility.
-Perhaps, redemption lies in creating a portrait in which the reader recognizes not only the ‘other,’ but more importantly, herself.
+“Scientific” detachment can so easily lead to the loss of one’s own humanity and humility.
+Redemption lies in creating a portrait in which the reader recognizes not only the ‘other,’ but more importantly, herself.

 The best comment I’ve ever received after a reading was when a women told me, “I began by thinking of all the men I’d been with like this, you made me laugh and cry about them, but then I began to see how I had sometimes acted in the same way.”